Skip to Content

 Accommodation prices are higher during the peak season between June and October, so travel outside these times to save money.
 Just remember that some places close in the wet seasons from April to May and from November to December, so aim for the shoulder months instead if you want a cheaper safari.

-Recommended Booking Options For This 3 Day Kenya Itinerary
+Recommended Booking Options For Your 3 Day Eastern Circuit Highlights Itinerary

 Private Safari

-Most popular & best experience – typical prices start from $360 per person per day.
+Most popular & best experience – typical prices for this itinerary start from $300 per person per day.

 Visit safarisbyella.com for free quotes from trustworthy local tour companies I use to book my own trips.